 In early 2019 our research team took off on a field trip to Nusa Lembongan to meet with Blue Corner Conservation.
-Thanks to Andrew C.F Taylor of Blue Corner dive our research team had an amazing few days learning about coral restoration and underwent full training in how to conduct this remarkable method and we are very excited to announce that we are introducing our own coral restoration project to the Gili islands.
+Thanks to Andrew C.F Taylor of Blue Corner dive our research team had an amazing few days learning about coral restoration and underwent full training in how to conduct this remarkable method.
+Back home on Gili Air, we immediately started preparing for our own coral restoration project which we launched in the summer of 2019.

 Our Dream For The Future

-In the summer months of 2019 we will place hex dome structures at between 5 and 10 meters on an area where rubble has the monopoly of space in the selected location at the North of Gili Air.
+In the summer months of 2019, we placed 60 hex dome structures between 5 and 10 meters on an area where rubble has the monopoly of space in the selected location at the North of Gili Air.